30+ Cottage Flowers To Grow And Love

 Hellebore

-Depending on zone, you may see hellebore blooming in late February.
-A romantic flower found in pink, dusky purple, or white/yellow blooms, you’ll want to plant hellebore in a shady area.
-They thrive at the base of trees or in part shade areas.
+A romantic flower found in pink, dusky purple, and white blooms, you’ll want to plant hellebore in a shady area.
+Get more winter flower ideas here.

 Iris